gridap/Gridap.jl/docs/src/modules/ReferenceFEs.md

 ∈ 𝓟¹ }`.
 Its basis is a direct sum basis of the scalar basis duplicated over each component: `{VectorValue{1,0}, VectorValue{x,0}, VectorValue{0,1}, VectorValue{0,x} }`

+See [Cartesian product ReferenceFEs](@ref) for the same operation applied to an arbitrary reference element rather than to a scalar space.

 The `modalC0` element has the particularity that the support of its shape-function can be scaled to be adapted to the physical element.